 This toy is a lot more elaborate than the terra-cotta yo-yos of ancient Greece, but it has the same basic appeal.
 Yo-yos continue to be so popular because of their wonderful simplicity.
 There's some undefinable magic about taking an ordinary spool and, with nothing but a flick of the wrist, turning it into an active, spinning top.
 No matter what advanced mechanisms are added to yo-yos, this simple joy will be the heart of their appeal.

-To learn more about yo-yos, including how to pull off some popular yo-yo tricks, check out the links on the next page!
+To learn more about yo-yos, including how to pull off some popular yo-yo tricks, check out the links below!